 For example, a number of possible parameters may be monitored in wheat.
 Wheat for different purposes may be selected according to protein content.
-Hard wheat with 11.5-14.0% protein is desirable for white bread and some wholewheat breads require even higher protein levels, 14-16% [4].
-In contrast, soft or weak flours with lower protein contents are suited to chemically leavened products with a lighter or more tender structure.
-Hence protein levels of 8-11% are adequate for biscuits, cakes, pastry, noodles and similar products.
-Varieties of wheat for processing are selected on this basis; and measurement of protein content would be a good guide to process suitability.
-Furthermore, physical testing of dough using a variety of rheological testing instruments may be useful in predicting the breadmaking performance of individual batches of wheat flours [5].
-A further test is the Hagberg Falling Number which measures the amount of a-amylase in flour or wheat [6].
-This enzyme assists in the breakdown of starch to sugars and high levels give rise to a weak bread structure.
-Hence, the test is a key indicator of wheat baking quality and is routinely used for bread wheat; and it often determines the price paid to the farmer.
+Hard wheat with 11.5-14% protein is desirable for white bread, and some whole wheat breads require even higher protein levels (14-16%) [5].
+On the other hand, soft or weak flours with lower protein contents are suited to chemically leavened products with a lighter or more tender structure.
+Hence protein levels of 8-11% are adequate for biscuits, cakes, pastry, noodles, and similar products.
+Varieties of wheat for processing are selected on this basis, and measurement of protein content would be a good guide to process suitability.
+Furthermore, physical testing of dough using a variety of rheological testing instruments may be useful in predicting the breadmaking performance of individual batches of wheat flours [6].
+A further test is the Hagberg Falling Number which measures the amount of α-amylase in flour or wheat [7].
+This enzyme assists in the breakdown of starch to sugars, and high levels give rise to a weak bread structure.
+Hence, the test is a key indicator of wheat baking quality and is routinely used for bread wheat, and often determines the price paid to the farmer.

 Similar considerations apply to other raw materials.
-Chemical analysis of fat and protein in milk may be carried out to determine its suitability for manufacturing cheese, yoghurt or cream.
+Chemical analysis of fat and protein in milk may be carried out to determine its suitability for manufacturing cheese, yoghurt, or cream.

-Raw Material Specifications
+1.2.2 Raw Material Specifications

 In practice, processors define their requirements in terms of raw material specifications for any process on arrival at the factory gate.
-Acceptance of, or price paid for the raw material depends on the results of specific tests.
+Acceptance of, or price paid for, the raw material depends on the results of specific tests.
 Milk deliveries would be routinely tested for hygienic quality, somatic cells, antibiotic residues, extraneous water, as well as possibly fat and protein content.
 A random core sample is taken from all sugar beet deliveries and payment is dependent on the sugar content.
-For fruits, vegetables and cereals, processors may issue specifications and tolerances to cover the size of units, the presence of extraneous vegetable matter, foreign bodies, levels of specific defects, e.g. surface blemishes, insect damage etc., as well as specific functional tests.
-Guidelines for sampling and testing many raw materials for processing in the UK are available from the Campden and Chorleywood Food Research Association (www.campden.co.uk).
+For fruits, vegetables, and cereals, processors may issue specifications and tolerances to cover the size of units, the presence of extraneous vegetable matter, foreign bodies, levels of specific defects (e.g., surface blemishes, insect damage), and so on, as well as specific functional tests.
+Guidelines for sampling and testing many raw materials for processing in the United Kingdom are available from Campden BRI (www.campden.co.uk).

 Increasingly, food processors and retailers may impose demands on raw material production which go beyond the properties described above.
-These may include 'environmentally friendly' crop management schemes in which only specified fertilisers and insecticides are permitted, or humanitarian concerns, especially for food produced in Third World countries.
+These may include "environmentally friendly" crop management schemes in which only specified fertilizers and insecticides are permitted, or humanitarian concerns, especially for food produced in developing countries.
 Similarly animal welfare issues may be specified in the production of meat or eggs.
-Another important issue is the growth of demand for organic foods in the UK and Western Europe, which obviously introduces further demands on production methods, but are beyond the scope of this chapter.
+Another important issue is the growth of demand for organic foods in the United Kingdom and western Europe, which obviously introduces further demands on production methods that are beyond the scope of this chapter.

-1.2.3 Deterioration of Raw Materials
+Deterioration of Raw Materials